 It’s probably not news anymore that our healthcare needs will continue to increase in the near future.
 Especially when it’s estimated that nearly half of Singapore’s population will be at least 65 years old by 2050.
-Government spending on healthcare is expected to go up by at least $3 billion by 2020 from the current levels.
+Government spending on healthcare is expected to go up but we should start thinking and preparing better for our healthcare needs too.

 Many people might be familiar with the concept of health insurance and Government schemes, such as MediSave and MediShield Life, to help prepare for our healthcare needs.
 What you might not be aware of is that there is a need to also prepare for Long-Term Care (LTC), the personal and medical care you will need if you become disabled due to age or adverse health conditions.

-To help with the growing needs of long-term care, the Government recently announced CareShield Life, which is a long-term care insurance scheme.
-The new scheme will come into effect on 1 October 2020.
-It will be compulsory for Singapore Citizens and Permanent Residents aged 30 to 40 (born between 1980 to 1990) will be under CareShield Life.
-From 2021 onwards, Singaporeans born after 1990 will join CareShield Life when they turn 30.
+To help with the growing needs of long-term care, the Government recently announced CareShield Life, which is a long-term care insurance scheme that will come into effect on 1 October 2020.
+It will be compulsory for Singapore Citizens and Permanent Residents aged 30 to 40 (born between 1980 to 1990).
+Those born after 1990 will also be covered when they turn 30.

-We’ve previously covered what the key changes are (you can read more here and here), but how EXACTLY are we benefiting from these changes?
+Now, how EXACTLY are we benefiting from CareShield Life?
 We obviously can’t cover every type of person under the hot Singaporean sun, but here are examples of 2 different personas who joined the scheme at age 30 in 2020 and how they benefit from it:

 What are your thoughts on CareShield Life?
 Share them with us here!